azure365pro/azure-hub-spoke-terraform/README.md

 ✅ Azure Key Vault - Not Provisioned by Default<br />
 ✅ Route Tables<br />
 ✅ Azure Firewall Policies<br />
+✅ Apache Kafka on HDInsight - Not Provisioned by Default<br />

 Modules are convenient to place into folders and reuse resource configurations with Terraform for multiple deployments.
 Also, changing / upgrading specific resource configurations becomes easier